Boeing F-47: Development

 This contract is expected to revitalize Boeing's military aviation division, especially its fighter production line in St. Louis, Missouri.
 Defense One reported that Boeing has invested heavily in its defense division with the aim of returning it to profitability.

 The program has been flying X-planes—experimental aircraft meant to prove out design and technological elements—since 2020, Air Force Chief of Staff General David Allvin said in a statement, adding that the F-47 is slated for first flight by the end of Trump's term in early 2029.

 In September 2025, Allvin said first flight was now expected in 2028, and that manufacturing of the first F-47 had begun.

 Design

 Many details of the F-47's design remain classified.
 In March 2025, Allvin said it will have "significantly longer range, more advanced stealth, be more sustainable, supportable, and have higher availability than our fifth-generation fighters"—that is, the F-22 and F-35.
 The chief of staff also said it would "cost less" than the F-22, be acquired in larger numbers, be "more adaptable to future threats," and "will take significantly less manpower and infrastructure to deploy."
 It is anticipated to have a top speed of around Mach 2 and operate with accompanying drones.
 In May 2025, Allvin posted an infographic that said the F-47 will have a combat radius of more than 1,000 nautical miles, fly faster than Mach 2, and become operational between 2025 and 2029.
 It also said the Air Force would buy at least 185 examples of the type.

-Alex Alfirraz Scheers of the magazine The Diplomat has speculated the aircraft may be capable of delivering the B61 nuclear bomb series of nuclear gravity bombs, as a replacement for its F-22 predecessor.
-Scheers also speculated deployments of the F-47 to the Western Pacific, similar to the F-22's current mission at Kadena Air Base in Okinawa, Japan, could be perceived as more provocative by China, North Korea, and Russia.